JC-LL/simji_softcore/README.md

 - The core is not pipelined today and each instruction takes two cycles to complete : its performance is 25 Mips on Artix7 clocked at 100Mhz.

 - The VHDL design style of the core is deliberately **not** structural : the core acts as a command/instruction interpreter, similar to the ISS, which is easier to understand for students.
-It strenghtens the power of RTL _inference_.
+It underlines the power of RTL _inference_.

 ### Memory map
 ```vhdl